ramyaragupathy/microsites/README.md

 ```
 Will also run `bundle install`

-### Auto microsite build
+### Initial microsites build

-.build_scripts/buildPages.js writes microsites to the `app > _country` folder.
+'.build_scripts/buildInitialPages.js' writes microsites to the `app > _country` folder.
 On each run, the script includes the recent tasks for each country.
 These tasks are gathered using [osm-data-parse](https://github.com/maxgrossman/osm-data-parse/).

 To include recent tasks, run osm-data-parse's tasking-mgr-parse/parse.js script and save the geoJSON output as 'tasks.geojson' in the root of the microsites repo.